ncarlier/webhookd/README.md

 > Note that this image extends `docker:dind` Docker image.
 > Therefore you are able to interact with a Docker daemon with yours shell scripts.

+Finally, it is possible to install Webhookd using the Debian packaging system through this [custom repository](https://packages.azlux.fr/).

 ## Configuration

 Webhookd can be configured by using command line parameters or by setting environment variables.